-Flood Zone Data PFRA Historic Flooding No historic records of flooding were found Comment Predicted flood extents noted from the Pollanaskan River, which flows through the settlement in a south westerly direction.
+government of the proof Flood Zone Data NIFM Historic Flooding No historic records of flooding were found Comment Predicted flood extents noted from the Pollanaskan River, which flows through the settlement in a south westerly direction.
 Within the settlement boundary lands adjacent to the watercourses are impacted.
 Climate Change Low sensitivity to increase in flows.
 Conclusion Any new property within or adjacent to the Flood Zones should include a site specific Stage 3 FRA that specifically quantifies the water levels and risk.
 The sequential approach should be applied, and Flood Zone A/B preferentially avoided for any highly or less vulnerable development.
 It is noted that the Flood Zone mapping is indicative and further detailed modelling under a Stage 3 FRA would improve the quality and reliability of the assessment.
-Risk can be managed in line with approved MCDP Policy in Chapter 7 of the Written Statement and the guidance provided within Section 7 of this SFRA.
+Risk can be managed in line with approved MCDP Policy in Chapter 7 of this SFRA.